 - I eat a pizza, because I am hungry.

-Anyways.. so weil makes the verb move, denn doesn’t.
-So far so good.
+Anyway, so yeah, weil makes the verb move, denn doesn’t.

-There is a second difference between denn and weiland I will get a little nerdy here in my explanations… so please indulge me :)
+But there’s a second difference between denn and weil and we’ll have to wax a little nerdy for it… so please indulge me :).

 - Ich esse eine Pizza, weil ich Hunger habe.